Web TV

 manufactured the Concord set-top box.
 This set top box even supported

 Java for displaying digital images on televisions.
-(Article.)
+(Reference.)

 MSN®TV.